sendbird/sendbird-platform-sdk-java/docs/ReportContentSubjectApi.md

 <a name="reportChannelByUrl"></a>
 # **reportChannelByUrl**
-> InlineResponse20071ReportLogs reportChannelByUrl(channelType, channelUrl, apiToken, reportChannelByUrlData)
+> ReportChannelByUrlResponse reportChannelByUrl(channelType, channelUrl, apiToken, reportChannelByUrlData)

 Report a channel